 Now glue the top section on just as you did the bottom.
 If you have a lot of extra fabric on the back when you’re finished gluing, cut it off.
 Just leave about 2 to 3 inches all around.

 Finally make a bow to glue in the middle of the stem.
-I used a black 2.5″ ribbon that’s covered in sequins that I bought at Dollar Tree a few years ago.
-The bow is very easy to make.
+I used a black 2.5″ black wired ribbon that’s covered in sequins that I bought a few years ago.
+I made a simple four loop (double loop bow) with it.
 Pinch the ribbon about half an inch from the beginning.
-Loop about 4″ and bring it back to where you have the ribbon pinched.
+Loop about 4″ of ribbon (making the loop 2″ across) and bring it back to where you have the ribbon pinched.

-Make another loop the same as the first, and bring the end of it back to the same center pinch.
+Next make another loop the same as the first, and bring the end of it back to the center.

-Twist the ribbon and begin a third loop.
-Make this loop about 4.5″ and bring it back to the same pinch in the center.
-Make the final loop, another 4.5″ and again pinch in the center.
+Twist the ribbon and begin a third loop behind them first one.
+Make this loop with about 4.5″ of ribbon and bring it back to the same pinch in the center.
+Make the final loop on the opposite side, another 4.5″ and again pinch in the center.
 Cut off the extra ribbon.
 Twist a pipe cleaner around the middle to hold your bow together.

 Cut a 3.5″ piece of the ribbon to cover the pipe cleaner in the middle.
-Fold the piece until it’s only about an inch thick.
+Fold the piece until it’s only about an inch wide.

-Glue on end on the back center of the bow.
-Wrap it around the front center, then glue the other end on top of the other on the back.
+Glue one end on the back center of the bow.
+Wrap it around the front center, then glue the other end on top of the other end on the back.
 Now you’re cute sequin bow is finished.

 Fold the tails length wise and cut the ends diagonally to create a “V” at the ends.
 Glue the bow onto the middle of the pumpkin stem and you’re wreath is complete!

 I just love the look of this!
 I had the Halloween scarves for years, and I am glad I kept them.
 Here’s a peak of our Halloween balcony.
-I will be posting the entire decorated balcony for our Halloween party soon.
+I had different scarves, and they were similar so I didn’t feel the need to go buy two more.
+You can of course buy the exact same scarf to make two if you would like.